Upper School Curriculum Guide

 - Concert Choir

-- Wind Ensemble (While there is no prerequisite, prior experience on a band instrument is required.)
+- Wind Ensemble (prior experience on a band instrument is required)

 - Music Theory Intensive